 - 1/2 - 1 cup buffalo hot sauce

-Preheat oven to 400 F. Place frozen wings on a large shallow baking sheet pan and drizzle with oil, salt, and pepper.
+- Preheat oven to 400 F. Place frozen wings on a large shallow baking sheet pan (preferably on top of a baking rack) and drizzle with oil, salt, and pepper.

-Add 1/2 to 1 cup buffalo sauce to taste.
+- Add 1/2 to 1 cup buffalo sauce to taste, depending on how spicy you like it.
 Pour over wings and serve with fluffy rice and buttered green peas or veg.

 If you like, you can pour the liquid off while you are baking frozen wings, before broiling them.
 Use this liquid for the chicken broth in the buffalo gravy recipe.
 You'll save money on boxed broth, and waste less!